asmithh/asmithh.github.io/_in_progress/2025-a-blue-start.md

 The dataset can be found [here](https://doi.org/10.3886/kf6e-zq94).

-The paper is urrently under review at *Nature Scientific Data*.
+The paper is currently under review at *Nature Scientific Data*.